 Find out more about the programme for BES2022 and how to prepare for your presentation.

 Conference platform and full programme

-The full programme will be available via the conference platform, Whova in December.
-This includes full abstracts and author lists for both in-person and virtual content, access to ePresentations, networking opportunities and exhibitor and sponsor pages.
+The full programme is now available via the conference platform Whova.
+This includes full abstract and author lists for in-person and virtual content, access to ePresentations, networking opportunities and exhibitor and sponsor pages.
 You can also view the conference agenda on our website here.

-All delegates will receive an email with a link to the conference platform and app.
+All delegates should have received an email with a link to the conference platform and app.
 If you have not received this by 17:00 (GMT) Monday 12th December, please check your junk folder first, and then email the Events Team.

 - For the desktop version of the conference platform, you do not need to download or install any software, you only need to have access to the internet.
 We recommend using the Chrome web browser where possible.

 - For the mobile app, you can download this via your app store and enter the email address you used to register for the conference.
 If the event does not show up automatically, you can search for ‘BES2022’ in the search bar, and then click ‘Join’.